riperiperi/Simitone/README.md

 Alternative C# Windows Frontend for The Sims 1, based off of FreeSO. http://freeso.org (***REQUIRES*** a legitimate copy of The Sims: Complete Collection)

-Currently does not support saving, build/buy, the entire Fame carrer track and a few other important things.
+Currently does not support saving, build/buy, the entire Fame career track and a few other important things.

 *Only for Desktop Windows.* Other platforms cannot be supported.